22 Things To Do In Houghton That Turn Winter Into A Wonderland - Karta.com

-Nestled within the rugged Keweenaw Peninsula, Houghton is a charming town that comes alive in the winter.
-With an average annual snowfall of over 200 inches, Houghton transforms into a winter wonderland perfect for outdoor adventures, cultural experiences, and enjoying the cozy atmosphere of this historic community.
+Nestled in the rugged beauty of Michigan’s Keweenaw Peninsula, Houghton is nothing short of magical in winter.
+With an average annual snowfall of 200 inches, the city transforms into a breathtaking snow-covered wonderland, perfect for both adventure seekers and those who simply want to bask in its cozy charm.

 1. Enjoy Winter Sports at Mount Bohemia